 To edit the new microflow, follow these steps:

-Open the new microflow by right-clicking the navigation item created in 2 Creating a Menu Item and select Go to target from the context menu:
+Open the new microflow by right-clicking the new menu item created in 2 Creating a Menu Item and selecting Go to target from the context menu:

 You will see an empty microflow like this:

-- Open the Toolbox in the bottom-right corner of the Modeler: You can also open the Toolbox from the View menu:
+Open the Toolbox in the bottom-right corner of the Modeler:

-- Run the application locally and click View App to see the application in your default browser:
+Run the application locally and click View to see the application in your default browser:

 - How to Define Access Rules Using XPath